 Fraudulent or unauthorized credit card charges

-The Federal Deposit Insurance Corporation (FDIC) recommends you also file a police report.
+- The Federal Deposit Insurance Corp.
+(FDIC) recommends you also file a police report.
 This is not required, but it can help the police and other government bodies to track these crimes.
 A single fraudulent purchase on your account may be part of a larger problem that could be potentially uncovered.

-The Federal Trade Commission states that you have the right to dispute charges based on the following:
+The Federal Trade Commission (FTC) states that you have the right to dispute charges based on the following:

 - Charges that list the wrong date or amount